TestingResearchIllinois/starts/README.md

 1. To see the **types** that changed since the last time STARTS was run:
 `mvn starts:diff`

+2. To see the **types** that may be impacted by changes since the last time STARTS was run: `mvn starts:impacted`

-2. To see the **tests** that are affected by the most recent changes:
+3. To see the **tests** that are affected by the most recent changes:
 `mvn starts:select`

-3. To perform RTS using STARTS (i.e., select tests and run the selected tests): `mvn starts:starts`
+4. To perform RTS using STARTS (i.e., select tests and run the selected tests): `mvn starts:starts`

-4. To remove all artifacts that STARTS stores between versions (i.e. in the .starts directories): `mvn starts:clean`
+5. To remove all artifacts that STARTS stores between versions (i.e. in the .starts directories): `mvn starts:clean`

 __NOTE:__ By default, commands (1) and (2) *will not* update the